RowanG1/PropertyInspect/README.md

   corresponding
   `firebase_options_{env}.dart` (note the imports in `main-{env}.dart` ) files

-<u>Improvements that could be made:</u>
-1) For loading/error logic in controllers, this could be placed at the repository level.
-2) Avoid use cases where there is no logic.
-If there are only a few use cases, use a mix of repo and use case dependencies for controllers.
-While not a strict adherence to clean architecture, for a smaller application like this, it could be more practical.
-Eg:
-`
-class MyController {
-MyController(this._repo1, this._use1Case1);
-}
-`

-3) Resolve issue where upon selecting a checkbox in the registration forms, the keyboard opens.

 #### Releases
+* Github actions is used- see `.github` folder.
-When releasing new versions of the app, bump the version in pubspec.
+* When releasing new versions of the app, it is advisable to bump the version in pubspec.
+Not strictly needed, as the build number is auto-incremented by CI/CD, which will cause the PWA cache to refresh.
-To do a prod release, just merge the code into the main branch.
+* To do a prod release, just merge the code into the main branch.
 For staging release, this is done on each push onto develop.

 #### Tests